-- 2.1 With the retiring Mayor, Councillor Mrs Gill Blackwell, in the chair, it was proposed by Councillor Rob Bird and seconded by Councillor Rob Garnham, that Councillor Harry Turbyfield be, and is hereby, elected Mayor of the Borough of Tewkesbury for the ensuing Municipal Year. - 2.2 On the Motion being put to the meeting it was declared to be carried, whereupon the Mayor took the chair, signed the Declaration of Acceptance of Office and took the Oath of Allegiance to Her Majesty the Queen. - In thanking Members for the honour of electing him Mayor of the Borough of Tewkesbury, Councillor Turbyfield indicated that he knew the year ahead would be busy but that he planned to enjoy it immensely.
+- 2.1 With the retiring Mayor, Councillor Mrs Gill Blackwell, in the chair, it was proposed by Councillor Rob Bird and seconded by Councillor Rob Garnham, that Councillor Harry Turbyfield be, and is hereby, elected Mayor of the Borough of Tewkesbury for the ensuing Municipal Year. - On the Motion being put to the meeting it was declared to be carried, whereupon the Mayor took the chair, signed the Declaration of Acceptance of Office and took the Oath of Allegiance to Her Majesty the Queen. - 2.3 In thanking Members for the honour of electing him Mayor of the Borough of Tewkesbury, Councillor Turbyfield indicated that he knew the year ahead would be busy but that he planned to enjoy it immensely.
 He also thanked the staff and governors of the Academy Trust who had allowed him to use the school for his Mayor Making Ceremony.
 He expressed a hope that, in the coming year, he would be able to give something back to the Borough of Tewkesbury and, in particular, Brockworth which was the area he represented.
-He firmly believed that the Borough was at the forefront to take advantage of everything that was available to it whether those be challenges or changes and he would work hard to represent the Borough in all forums that he could to push its reputation forward. - 2.4 The Mayor indicated that his Mayoress for the year would be his partner, Councillor Mrs Ruth Hatton, and his Chaplain would be Reverend Wendy Ruffle, Minister for Prior's Park.
+He firmly believed that the Borough was at the forefront to take advantage of everything that was available to it whether those be challenges or changes and he would work hard to represent the Borough in all forums that he could to push its reputation forward.

+Mrs Ruth Hatton, and his Chaplain would be Reverend Wendy Ruffle, Minister for Prior's Park.
 He felt sure that he would gain all the support and guidance needed to ensure a successful year in Office.
-The charities that he would be supporting during his Mayoral year were the Severn Area Rescue Association (SARA) and the Midlands Air Ambulance. - 2.5 In concluding his speech, the Mayor thanked everyone for attending and hoped that they would have an enjoyable evening.
+The charities that he would be supporting during his Mayoral year were the Severn Area Rescue Association (SARA) and the Midlands Air Ambulance.

+2.5 In concluding his speech, the Mayor thanked everyone for attending and hoped that they would have an enjoyable evening.